xiaohan2012/xiaohan2012.github.io/_posts/2015-11-02-entity-linking-literature-review.md

 Speed is a big concern.

+## Mention detection

+Mentions are detected by matching the text to Wikipedia anchors extracted apriori.
+This decision might be concerned with speed.

 ## DA
 Detect all linkable anchors(mentions), \\(\mathcal{A}\\), for each anchor, \\(a\\) and a candidate sense, \\(p_a\\), define the vote from another anchor \\(b\\) as: